openvinotoolkit/operator/docs/modelserver.md

 ![new ovms](./modelserver.png)

-*Note* Model server can have a static number of replicas or automatics scaling could be also configured.
+*Note* Model server can have a static number of replicas or automatic scaling could be also configured.
 [Learn more about it](./autoscaling.md)

 ## Using the model server